sqlmapproject/sqlmap/Usage.md

-    -s SESSIONFILE      Load session from a stored (.sqlite) file -t TRAFFICFILE      Log all HTTP traffic into a textual file --batch             Never ask for user input, use the default behaviour --binary-fields=..
+    -s SESSIONFILE      Load session from a stored (.sqlite) file -t TRAFFICFILE      Log all HTTP traffic into a textual file --batch             Never ask for user input, use the default behavior --binary-fields=..
 Result fields having binary values (e.g. "digest") --check-internet    Check Internet connection before assessing the target --crawl=CRAWLDEPTH  Crawl the website starting from the target URL